Satisfactory Modding Documentation

 Welcome to the Satisfactory Modding Documentation site!

-Here you can find lots of information regarding modding Satisfactory, the factory-building sim by Coffee Stain Studios.
+Here you can find lots of information regarding modding Satisfactory, the factory-building sim by Coffee Stain Studios (CSS).
 Modding for Satisfactory is more established than you might think given how long the game has been out.
-There are already numerous mods released, and there are multiple methods by which you can develop new mods yourself.
+There are already over 600 mods released and we maintain in-depth documentation on how you can create your own.

 In this page, we will provide some surface level information for both mod users and developers.